eightys3v3n/comp4513_asg1/comp4513_asg1/README.md

 ### `./start_docker.sh`

-Will create and start a docker container in development mode.
+Will create and start a docker container in development mode according to [here](https://mherman.org/blog/dockerizing-a-react-app/).
 Yet to create production release docker container.
 Can access via [http://localhost:3000](http://localhost:3000) to view.